Tours

 Heritage Hill Victorian Christmas

-Lets pretend it’s December at the turn of the century, during the reign of Queen Victoria.
+Let’s pretend it’s December at the turn of the century, during the reign of Queen Victoria.
 Grand Rapids has earned the title of Furniture City USA.
 The owners of the impressive mansions are celebrating the holidays in style.
-As we move through the beautiful neighborhoods in the evening, we’ll enjoy the festive lighting, learn about the original owners of the homes and share Victorian Christmas traditions.
+As we move through the beautiful neighborhood in the evening, we’ll enjoy the festive lighting, learn about the original owners of the homes and share Victorian Christmas traditions.
+This topic is also available as a presentation.

 Highland Park Neighborhood